AFI (band): Early years (1991–1994)

-While still in high school in Ukiah, California, Davey Havok (vocals), Mark Stopholese and Vic Chalker formed a band called AFI in November 1991.
+While still in high school in Ukiah, California, lead vocalist Davey Havok formed a band called AFI in November 1991 with Mark Stopholese and Vic Chalker.
 At the time, the band did not know how to play any instruments.
-Stopholese suggested that his friend, Adam Carson (who had a drum set), join the band.
+Stopholese suggested that his friend, drummer Adam Carson, join the band.
 Stopholese learned guitar and Chalker learned bass, but Chalker was soon replaced by Geoff Kresge.
-By the end of October 1992, the band had played their first three shows, generally as an opener for a few other punk bands, including Influence 13, which featured future AFI lead guitarist Jade Puget and frequent collaborator Nick 13.
+By the end of October 1992, the band had played their first three shows, generally as an opener for a few other punk bands, including Influence 13, which featured future AFI guitarist Jade Puget and frequent collaborator Nick 13.
 AFI recorded their first EP, Dork (1993), with the now defunct band Loose Change, which also featured Puget.

 The band briefly broke up in 1993, when the members left Ukiah to attend different colleges.
 They decided to commit to AFI full-time after an extremely positive experience and enthusiastic crowd response at a reunion show they played at The Phoenix Theater over Christmas break.

 AFI relocated to Berkeley, California and lived in a squat that was a decommissioned fraternity house.
 Between 1993 and 1995, the band independently released vinyl EPs such as Behind the Times, Eddie Picnic's All Wet and Fly in the Ointment, as well as the compilation EPs This Is Berkeley, Not West Bay, AFI/Heckle, and Bombing the Bay (with Swingin' Utters).